 Customer Feedback Survey Emails: How To Increase Open Rates

-We all receive more emails than we can handle.
+Collecting customer feedback is always a difficult task.
+While customer feedback software can make the process easier, we all receive more emails than we can handle.
 We’re busy enough responding to notes from coworkers, family, and friends – random cold emails from strangers fall considerably lower on the list.

 But in that sentiment lies the secret to writing better customer survey invitations: don’t be a stranger.
 Speak warmly and humbly to customers directly – drawing on all of the data resources at your disposal.